ben-herm/Isracard-Assignment/README.md

 });
 ```

-your ClientId's can be retrieved from
+your ClientId's can be retrieved from the **google-services.json**

-Example to access Google Drive both from the mobile application and from the backend server
+Example to access Google Drive both from the mobile application and from a backend server

 ```js
 GoogleSignin.configure({